Altavilla’s up-and-down season takes turn for the better with return to Mariners bullpen

 “Whenever you put in all that work and you finally get your chance, guys tend to over-do it,” Altavilla said.
 “I did that.
 Especially when I got called up to Boston.
 Just trying to prove myself when in reality I just had to go out and be myself.”

 He was returned to the Travelers, and said it was then he started focusing on getting through his daily routine.
-During the full slate of 14 games he spent there in two stints, he had a 3-0 record with four saves, a satisfying 1.10 ERA across 16 1/3 innings, and struck out 25 batters.
+During the full slate of 14 games he spent there in two stints, he had a 3-0 record with four saves, a satisfying 1.10 ERA across 16 1/3 innings with 25 strikeouts.

 “A couple outings in, something just clicked for me, and it felt really smooth and easy on the mound,” Altavilla said.